hkniberg/ainutshell/1-main/080-multimodal-models.md

 >
 > 7. **Inside plant pots**: If there are any removable false bottoms or if the plant is artificial, small items could be hidden in the soil.

-I like that it mentioned the stove but warned that it could get hot there.
+I like that it mentioned the stove and said "this is risky due to the heat when in use".
+We talk about Emergent Behaviour later in this book, but this is an example.
+The answer indicates that it has a basic understanding of the consequences of placing an object inside a hot stove, and assumed (correctly) that I don't want my thing burned.
+Same with the guitar: "this is not advisable if it could damage the instrument"

 ## Example: Taking AI for a walk

 When I have things to figure out, such as the contents of this book, I like to take walks using AI as sounding board.
+At the time of writing only ChatGPT supports two-way audio, but other apps will definitely follow suit.

 ![](../.gitbook/assets/080-walking-1.png)

-I start by saying "Always respond with the word OK unless I ask you for something".
+1. I start by saying "Always respond with the word OK unless I ask you for something".
 That way it will just listen and not interrupt.
+This is important, because most LLMs are biased towards providing immediate answers, and in this case I want it to just listen and acknowledge.
-After I finishing dumping my thoughts, I ask for feedback and we have some discussion.
-Then I ask it to summarize in text afterwards.
+2. After I finishing dumping my thoughts, I ask for feedback and we have some discussion.
+3. Then I ask it to summarize in text afterwards.

-Remember when I mentioned Prompt Design and Prompt Engineering?
+Remember when I mentioned Prompt Imagination and Prompt Engineering?
 This is a good example of that.

-- **Prompt Design** ("what can I do?") = coming up with the idea that AI could be useful as a sounding board when taking a walk.
+- **Prompt Imagination** ("what can I do?") = coming up with the idea that AI could be useful as a sounding board when taking a walk.
 - **Prompt Engineering** ("how do I do it?") = prompting it to only respond with "OK" initially, to allow me to finish dumping my thoughts before getting a response.

 I recommend trying this.
 This is probably my favorite AI use case, I do it almost every day.
 Nice health benefit too, with all that walking!
 This book alone has gotten me at least 100,000 steps 🙂.